 - E-mail address (to promote programs and services available through benefits plan).

 Unique and accurate identifying information must be entered for each dependent.
 Using member information to represent a dependent will create errors/issues with enrollment.
+Also, a current and accurate address for each plan participant will ensure there are no delays in receiving mailed items related to benefits enrollment, such as ID cards.

 3. Remind Employees: “Good Data In = Good Data Out.”